0 reviews |

 Dehydrated bell peppers are a convenient alternative to fresh peppers, as they can be stored for longer periods of time without spoiling.

-You need a good quality food dehydrator to dehydrate bell peppers.
-We use the Nesco FD-61 and the Nesco FD-75A, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
+All you need to dehydrate these foods is a good quality food dehydrator.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
 We believe this is the best food dehydrator for our long-term food storage needs.
-Nesco has other models of food dehydrators and accessories; check them all out here.

 For planning purposes, 1 to 2 medium-sized bell peppers will fill one of the Nesco 13.5-inch round dehydrator trays.